PB-GNM/ogc-api-sandbox/services/home/src/docs/index.md

 # OGC-API-Testbed - SANDBOX - Home

-Landing page for this server instance.
+Landing page for this server instance, the "playground".
 Main website and documentation: [apitestdocs.geonovum.nl](https://apitestdocs.geonovum.nl).

 Below the (web-) services running on this domain.
 Click links to view and interact.